vsoch/gridtest/docs/_docs/getting-started/index.md

 ```

 In the example above, we show that the function, module, and arguments for
 the test are loaded, and you are shown how to run the tests.
+If you have added any
+decorators (optimizations to measure) they will be applied already to the variable
-By way of having
-the interactive terminal, you can of course interact with functions and variables
+func.
+By way of having the interactive terminal, you can of course interact with functions and variables
 directly, and debug what might be the issue for a test.
 In the case of a file
 with multiple tests (the typical case) You can also specify the name of the test you want
 to interact with: